 Progress is well under way on the barndominium.
 The ground was scraped off in late October, and the foundation and plumbing rough ins are now all in place.
 The radiant floor tubing goes in next, and weather permitting, we hope to pour the floors by Christmas!

 Once that occurs, the Weaver Barns’ crew will take over, and the house will begin to take shape.
-We are certainly hoping to have it all ready by late spring.
+We are certainly hoping to get the gutter cleaners in for the finishing touches and have it all ready by late spring.
 We will be sure to have an update when complete, including a walk through video.

 Here is to the barndominium build and the new farm taking shape! – Jim & Mary.